 All applications for reserved group seats for the exam in Denver, Colorado on July 26th, 2017 must be received no later than February 28, 2017.
 Applications must be electronically submitted simultaneously.

 Requests to defer taking the 2017 exam in Denver must be received, in writing or via phone call, by June 1, 2017 Confirmation of postponement will be sent via email.
 People deferring may take the next available exam without having to re-apply; no additional application payment is required.
 Requests for deferrals after June 1st will incur a $125 fee.

 Application and Registration Deadline for Individuals

 - Individual applications must be received by March 31, 2017.

 - If you are confirmed as eligible to sit for the 2017 exam in Denver on July 26th, 2017, you must complete your registration within 60 days of eligibility notification.

-- Acceptances are valid for one year past the soonest exam date (ex, if you are accepted in time for the 2013 exam you may delay taking the exam until the first exam date in 2014).
+- Acceptances are valid for two years past the soonest exam date (ex, if you are accepted in time for the 2017 exam you may delay taking the exam until the first exam date in 2019).
 Beyond that time, the entire application process must be repeated.